Tips for Taps Blog

 If you’ve ever noticed pink slime or residue form around your sink or shower, along the rim of your toilet, or even inside your pet’s water dish–you’re not alone.
 In fact, it’s a very common, but easily misunderstood issue.
-Here's how to identify and treat Serratia marcescens.
+The biggest misconception surrounding pink slime is that it’s caused by a mold.
+It’s not.
+We're here to help you identify and treat Serratia marcescens by answering:

 What Is the Pink Slime in My Bathroom?